 - Don't reuse old or salvaged hardware, as they may not be rated for outdoor use or may have already been compromised by rust or corrosion.

 Not following manufacturer's installation instructions.
-Composite decking materials are becoming increasingly popular due to their durability and low maintenance, but they do require specific installation procedures in order to ensure their longevity.
+Composite decking materials are becoming increasingly popular due to their durability and low maintenance, but they do require specific installation procedures to ensure their longevity.
 To avoid this mistake:

 - Read and follow the manufacturer's installation instructions carefully and refer back to them frequently throughout the installation process.